wangd12rpi/FinLoRA/README.md

 its train-from-scratch approach took one million GPU hours, which is expensive (around $3 million, at a price of $3 per GPU hour in 2023).

-Leveraging open-source models, e.g., Llama, we adopt the LoRA fine-tuning method.
-The number of trainable parameters are reduced to 0.01% of the full parameters.
+Leveraging open-source models, e.g., Llama3 and DeepSeek's V3/R1 models, we adopt the LoRA fine-tuning method.
+The number of trainable parameters are reduced to 0.01% of the full parameters, while the compute cost is less than $100.

 ## Financial Tasks